Kvitekvist/FUS/README.md

 # FUS - Fundamentals, Updates, and Stuff

-FUS is a fundamental modlist for Skyrim VR made by Kvitekvist and Cangar.
+FUS is a fundamental and modular modlist for Skyrim VR made by Kvitekvist and Cangar.
 It offers 4 profiles:

 - FUS (Basic): Including the barebones for a good VR experience.
 - FUS RO (Basic + Visuals): Also includes some visual improvements.